Morgan County

 These individuals are trained to conduct tours of the garden, answer questions and act as hosts to visitors.

-MCMGA uses some of its resources from the annual plant sale to fund a scholarship for a second year horticulture student.
-The scholarship is administered by the college
+MCMGA uses some of its resources from the annual plant sale to fund a scholarship for a horticulture student.
+The scholarship is administered by the University.

 Tell me about YOUR projects